Reed-CSTAR/guides/src/shell/basics.md

 > same output on your screen as you see in the text above.
 >
 > The `$` here represents your **prompt.** It might look a little different in
-> your terminal, but it probably ends in a `$`, so that's the character most
+> your terminal, but many default prompts end in a `$`, so that's the character most
 > commonly used to represent it in documentation.

 `echo` simply repeats whatever you give it.
 Despite what it looks like, there's